-Eric Thomas is a recent graduate of the Bachelor of Divinity degree program at Christian Leaders College.
+Eric Thomas is a recent graduate of the Bachelor of Divinity degree program at CLI’s Leadership Excellence School.
 Eric’s story shows us that it is never too late to pursue God’s plan for your life.
 Although he had previously given up hope of continuing his education, Christian Leaders Institute provided him with an opportunity he did not know was possible.

 College Out of the Question